LaikaSpaceDawg/ESP32-Hardware-Monitor/README.md

 REQUIREMENTS:
 Open Hardware Monitor

-    Provided but feel free to download on your own
+			Provided, but feel free to download on your own

+			Various Python Libraries used in host file